 The check reveals any potential problems with the vehicle's title, such as fire damage, flood damage, police use, taxi use, or remanufactured status.
 A branded title could affect the value and safety of the car.

-The details in the CA VIN lookup report are quite critical for you as a buyer, making the report a must-have regardless of the kind of automobile you’re buying.
-It could be a used car, motorcycle, RV, or truck—the report will help you make a fact-based decision and avoid taking home a lemon.
+The details in the CA VIN lookup report are critical for you as a buyer, making the report a must-have regardless of the kind of automobile you’re buying.
+It could be a used car, motorcycle, RV, or truck — the report will help you make an informed decision and avoid taking home a lemon.

-According to the Statewide Integrated Traffic Records System, there were 225,589 traffic accidents in California in 2022.
+According to the California Statewide Integrated Traffic Records System (SWITRS), there were 164,123 crashes involving fatalities or any level of injury in California in 2024.

 Salvage Title Check